DiamondLightSource/pythonSoftIOC/docs/how-to/use-autosave-in-an-ioc.rst

 IOC is running so that the internal state of the autosave thread is consistent with the backup file.

-If autosave is enabled and active, a timestamped backup file of the latest existing backup file is created when the IOC is restarted, e.g. ``<name>.softsave-240717-095004`` (timestamps are in the format yymmdd-HHMMSS).
+If autosave is enabled and active, a timestamped copy of the latest existing autosave backup file is created when the IOC is restarted, e.g. ``<name>.softsav_240717-095004`` (timestamps are in the format yymmdd-HHMMSS).
-This can be disabled by passing ``backup_on_load=False`` to `autosave.configure()`.
+If you only wish to store one backup of the autosave file at a time, ``timestamped_backups=False`` can be passed to `autosave.configure()`, this will create a backup file named ``<name>.softsav.bu``.
-To disable any autosaving, comment out the `autosave.configre()` call or pass it the keyword argument ``enabled=False``.
+To disable any autosaving, comment out the `autosave.configure()` call or pass it the keyword argument ``enabled=False``.

 The resulting backup file after running the IOC for a minute is the following:

 .. code-block::

+    AI.EGU: ''
     AI.PREC: '0'
-    AI.SCAN: I/O Intr
     AO: 0.0
     MINUTESRUN: 1
     WAVEFORMOUT: [0, 0, 0, 0]